This hands-on review of the ACCELQ test automation and test management tool includes the installation process, functionalities, etc:

 Self-Healing

-On ACCELQ, we have deliberately modified few elements, each to a different level of complexity such as an attribute change, position updates, DOM structure changes, text changes, etc. Some use cases were particularly interesting, such as synonym-based detection.
+With ACCELQ, we have deliberately modified few elements, each to a different level of complexity such as an attribute change, position updates, DOM structure changes, text changes, etc. Some use cases were particularly interesting, such as synonym-based detection.

 Conclusion

-with ACCELQ’s claim of being completely codeless, because a lot of low-code/no-code automation tools traditionally had a rather narrow view of automation.
+My past evaluations of several products in this space had rendered me quite skeptical.
+With ACCELQ’s claim of being completely codeless, it seems like a lot of low-code/no-code automation tools traditionally have had a rather narrow view of automation.

 A quick walkthrough of the application with the view recorder resulted in a seamless creation of the structure for the scenario and all its assets.
 ACCELQ takes a unique approach (what they officially call a “design-first” approach) to produce test assets easy to reuse and manage.